ARCHER2-HPC/archer2-docs/user-guide/profile.rst

     srun [srun-options] pat_run [pat_run-options] program [program-options]

-3. Use ``pat_report`` to examine any data collected during the execution of the application.
+3. Use ``pat_report`` to examine any data collected during the execution of your application.

 ::